Decision tree analysis: 5 steps with expected value

 Have you ever made a decision knowing your choice would have major consequences?
 If you have, you know that it's especially difficult to determine the best course of action when you aren't sure what the outcomes will be.

-Decision tree analysis can help you visualize the impact your decisions will have so you can find the best course of action.
-In this article, we’ll show you how to create a decision tree so you can use it throughout the project management process.
+Decision tree analysis can help you visualize the effects of your decisions so you can find the best course of action.
+In this article, we'll show you how to create a decision tree so you can use it throughout the project management process.

 What is a decision tree?